Creamy and rich, this hazelnut chocolate spread uses roasted hazelnuts and real chocolate for the best flavor.

 The hazelnuts will form a thick paste and stick to the walls of the food processor.
 Scrape down the sides as needed.

-After about 10 minutes, the oils will begin releasing and creamy hazelnut butter will appear.
-Keep blending until it's as smooth and runny as you can make it.
+After about 15-20 minutes, the oils will begin releasing and creamy hazelnut butter will appear.
+After this point, keep blending until it's as smooth and runny as you can make it.

 How smooth your end result is will depend on the strength of your food processor.
 Even with a very strong blender or food processor it's likely you won't get the spread completely silky smooth, but it should be blended until it's liquid.